 Sophie was surrendered to PARL because her former family could no longer afford her care.
 Sophie suffered from chronic and very serious ear infections and needed a Total Ear Canal Ablation (TECA) surgery to finally be relieved of infection and pain.
-She underwent surgery in early January 2021 and was adopted in March 2021.
+She underwent surgery in early January 2021 and is doing well!

 Tommy was found as a stray during the summer of 2020.
 He had sores on his paws and was severely dehydrated.
 Supporters of Betsy's Fund rallied around him to help us cover the expensive vet care bills.
 After several weeks of specialized care, Tommy was ready for adoption and is currently living his best life with his new family.